Remember, remember the fifth of November, right?

 Having now turned 14 in 1983, Steve’s slightly younger brother Paul Day started taking me to a Friday night adult club at Peartree Bridge called The Joint.
 Way ahead of its time and extremely alternative before we even knew what alternative was, it was basically The Blitz for the Home Counties.

 After downplaying that little bombshell, Paul then got on to the subject of bands.
 He really did have the coolest music taste.
-Through him I was introduced to the propulsive leftfield world of Ultravox, Japan, Heaven 17, Soft Cell, The Associates and especially The Cure – Robert Smith becoming my visual role model after all.
+Through him I was introduced to the propulsive leftfield world of Ultravox, Japan, Echo & The Bunnymen, Heaven 17, Soft Cell, the Associates and especially The Cure – Robert Smith becoming my visual role model after all.
 Suddenly Adam Ant’s perennial pop pantos seemed far too juvenile for teenagers discovering sex and sexuality.
 I needed to put away childish things, and fast.

 “Do you like Dead Or Alive?”, was his next question.